 To switch to a no-shampoo life, you need to be patient while your hair adjusts.
 I know this because I lived no-poo for a couple years.

-But I was ready to be done with this greasy hair situation YESTERDAY.
+But I was ready to be done with this greasy postpartum hair situation YESTERDAY.

 Also, I absolutely hated my hair when I went no-poo.
 It was flat, limp, and just plain ugly.

-And yet, search result after search result sang the praises of no-poo in resolving my postpartum dilemma.
+And yet, search result after search result sang the praises of no-poo in resolving my greasy postpartum hair dilemma.